Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the typical timeframe for consideration of a leniency application?

 The law does not specify a timeframe for the Competition Council to resolve a leniency application.
-However, since the final resolution is adopted at the time of the investigation’s finalisation, the timeframe can vary from several months to more than five years.
+However, since the final resolution is adopted at the time of the investigation’s finalisation, the timeframe can vary from several months to several years.

 What information and evidence is required?